Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

-Main ruleUse Adobe AI as a production accelerator, not a replacement for creative direction or final quality control.
+Main ruleUse Firefly and Adobe AI as a production accelerator, not a substitute for creative direction, taste, licensing judgment, or final quality control.

 This page may include affiliate links.